Dick Honig

 Richard "Dick" Honig is a former American football official.
-He worked for 22 years in the Big Ten Conference (starting in 1983) and nine years in the Mid-American Conference and over 20 years as a basketball referee for the Mid-American Conference from 1978-2001.
+He worked for 22 years in the Big Ten Conference (starting in 1983) and nine years in the Mid-American Conference and over 20 years as a basketball referee for the Mid-American Conference from 1978 to 2001.
 He also worked two years as a Reply Trainer and five years as a Rules Analyst for Big Ten Network.
 Working a total of 17 bowl games as an on-field official, Honig's final football game was the 2005 Sugar Bowl between Virginia Tech and Auburn.
 Honig's officiating career in Division I college football spans over a total of 350 games.

 Honig was born on January 30, 1942.
 Born and raised in Detroit, Michigan, Honig began to play organized sports in high school and earned varsity letters in baseball, basketball, and football, and he received All-City and All-State honors in baseball and basketball two years in a row.